unatarajan/unatarajan/README.md

-🌊 Avid open source contributor.
+🌊 FE-focused SWE and avid open source contributor.
 Previously built product demos and docs in Dev Relations at SQLite Cloud, and co-developed of Kafka Sonar, an open source Kafka cluster health observability tool deployed to 18+ million users on Docker.

 👩🏽‍💻 DevOps and cloud automation on GitLab: bit.ly/m/upasana-natarajan.